DETAILED ACTION

 Claim(s) 1, 2, 4, 6, 15, 16, 17, 19 and 20 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by US 2014/0346854 A1 to Horton et al.

-Re-claims 1 and 15, Horton et al. disclose a brake system of a machine, the brake system comprising: a reverse modulated brake operatively connected to a wheel of the machine (paragraph 13 describes the system may be arranged as a spring applied brake); a relay valve 224, in fluid communication with the reverse modulated brake 120, for supplying, to the reverse modulated brake, at least one of a de-apply pressure that causes the reverse modulated brake to be in a de-applied position (such as fluid pressure provided to a chamber to release the brake) or an apply pressure that causes the reverse modulated brake to be in an applied position (such as exhausting a chamber and allowing the spring force to apply the brake), the apply pressure is based on at least one of a hydro-mechanical pressure signal or an electrohydraulic pressure signal, the apply pressure is lower than the de-apply pressure (the apply pressure is an exhaust pressure, which is lower than an application pressure); a hydraulic logic element (see figure 2 and shuttle valve leading to the relay valve input), in fluid communication with the relay valve, for supplying the at least one of the hydro-mechanical pressure signal (from valve 214) or the electrohydraulic pressure signal (from valve 222) to the relay valve, the hydraulic logic element includes a first inlet and a second inlet; a hydro-mechanical valve 214 is in fluid communication with the first inlet, for outputting the hydro-mechanical pressure signal to the first inlet; an electrohydraulic valve 222 is in fluid communication with the second inlet, for outputting the electrohydraulic pressure signal to the second inlet; a blocking valve 236 is in fluid communication with the hydraulic logic element and the hydro- mechanical valve and is movable between a closed position and an open position, wherein, when the blocking valve is in the closed position, the hydro-mechanical valve is not in fluid communication with the first inlet, and wherein the first inlet is in fluid communication with a tank 206 associated with the brake system.
-The brake is part of a machine, as required by instant claim 15.
+Re-claim 1, Horton et al. disclose a brake system of a machine, the brake system comprising: a reverse modulated brake operatively connected to a wheel of the machine (paragraph 13 describes the system may be arranged as a spring applied brake); a relay valve 224, in fluid communication with the reverse modulated brake 120, for supplying, to the reverse modulated brake, at least one of a de-apply pressure that causes the reverse modulated brake to be in a de-applied position (such as fluid pressure provided to a chamber to release the brake) or an apply pressure that causes the reverse modulated brake to be in an applied position (such as exhausting a chamber and allowing the spring force to apply the brake), the apply pressure is based on at least one of a hydro-mechanical pressure signal or an electrohydraulic pressure signal, the apply pressure is lower than the de-apply pressure (the apply pressure is an exhaust pressure, which is lower than an application pressure); a hydraulic logic element (see figure 2 and shuttle valve leading to the relay valve input), in fluid communication with the relay valve, for supplying the at least one of the hydro-mechanical pressure signal (from valve 214) or the electrohydraulic pressure signal (from valve 222) to the relay valve, the hydraulic logic element includes a first inlet and a second inlet; a hydro-mechanical valve 214 is in fluid communication with the first inlet, for outputting the hydro-mechanical pressure signal to the first inlet; an electrohydraulic valve 222 is in fluid communication with the second inlet, for outputting the electrohydraulic pressure signal to the second inlet; a blocking valve 236 is in fluid communication with the hydraulic logic element and the hydro- mechanical valve and is movable between a closed position and an open position, wherein, when the blocking valve is in the closed position, the hydro-mechanical valve is not in fluid communication with the first inlet, and wherein the first inlet is in fluid communication with a tank 206 associated with the brake system, the reverse modulated brake is a spring applied and hydraulically released brake (see paragraph 13 lines 16-19).

 Re-claim 2, the hydraulic logic element is a shuttle valve that outputs a higher-pressure signal of the hydro-mechanical pressure signal and the electrohydraulic pressure signal, see figure 2.